mobizt/FirebaseClient/README.md

 > [!CAUTION]
 > Please avoid calling code or function that uses large memory inside the asyn callback because it can lead to stack overflow problem especially in ESP8266 and causes the wdt rest crash.
-> For ESP8266, global defined`AsyncResult` is recommended for async operation.
+> For ESP8266, global defined`AsyncResult` is recommended for async task.

 - ### App Events